ghchinoy/media_browser_app/README.md

 # Media Browser

-This Flutter macOS application allows users to browse and view media files within a selected directory and its subdirectories.
+This Flutter application allows users to browse and view media files within a selected directory and its subdirectories.
+While initially focused on macOS, it can also be built and run on Linux.

 **Key Features:**